Xilinx-CNS/cns-dpdk-next-sfc/README_CDX.md

 > **NOTE:** CDX exerciser test application uses example CDM exeriser for Msg store and Msg load test, hence this application will not provide expected results on QEMU platform.

+## CDX test

+CDX test is a basic application which first unplugs and then plugs the CDX devices, and then reads the memory addresses for all the memory regions on all the available CDX devices.

 ## MCDI test app